 - In the GUI, if you close the Log tab, the GUI no longer requests log records from the service.
 If you have a large log this is a noticeable performance improvement.

 - Control file: specifying a folder to save control files was having no effect.
 This functionality is restored.

-- Interactive text print works.
-This was briefly broken in version 5.1 when we changed the way we do landscape, if the print job requires landscape and the printer definition is set to portrait.
+- Interactive text print was briefly broken in version 5.1 when we changed the way we do landscape if the print job requires landscape and the printer definition is set to portrait.

-- Job status email: the folder path or device path was a JSON encoded string.
-This is now a regular string.
+- Job status email: the folder path or device path was a JSON encoded string, but is now a regular string.

 - Elite only: